viksit/keyframe/tutorial/README.md

 ## Step 4: Learn how CalendarBot is built

-The bundled calendar bot can do two things - help you create a calendar entry, and cancel a given calendar entry.
-The tutorial doesn't actually connect to a calendaring service - that's left as an exercise for the reader.
+CalendarBot is built to understand questions about creating and cancelling calendar entries.
+Later, we'll add the ability to modify entries.
+(CalendarBot doesn't actually connect to a calendaring service, sorry!)

 This tutorial ships with two sets of data files in the `tutorial/data` directory - `botv1` and `botv2`.
 Each directory contains two files - a training set and a testing set.
 A demo model for calendar queries has already been created for you by default using the `botv1/` dataset, and it's ID is `...`.
 [TODO: Greg].
 This is what tutorial.py uses when you start.